da11an/math_blaster/README.md

 ```bash
 python start_servers.py
 ```
-This will start both the web server and API server, then open the game in your browser.
+This will start both the web server and API server, then open the game ian your browser.

 ### Option 2: Web Browser Only (No User Accounts)
 ```bash